The Expression

 The Expression were an Australian synthpop band formed in Sydney in 1981 and disbanded in 1985.
-Their best known single, "With Closed Eyes", was released in 1983 on Mushroom Records and peaked into the top thirty on the Kent Music Report.
+Their best known single, "With Closed Eyes", was released in 1983 on Mushroom Records and peaked just inside the top thirty on the Kent Music Report.

 History

 The Expression formed in Sydney during 1981 with local musicians Jason O'Donnell on bass and Steve Layton, who went on to work with Jon Anderson from Yes, on keyboards, although three of its members hailed previously from Western Australia.
 Tom Haran (vocals), Neville Dowling (keyboards, ex-Dave Warner Band), and Andrew Wong-Yen (guitar) had all played in the Perth band Visitor during the late 1970s.

 By 1981 the trio had relocated to Sydney and formed The Expression, along with Stephen Manassah (bass guitar) and Steve Hopes (drums) (ex-Renee Geyer Band).
 They quickly established themselves on the Sydney live circuit, with a cutting edge brand of ‘new wave’ pop, combining sharp guitar riffs and haunting synthesizer melodies, topped off by Haran's unique vocal style.
 It was the early 1980s and a slickly produced brand of pop-rock was in order if a band/artist wanted to break into the charts, with a throng of up and coming bands all jostling for record deals and chart action (Eurogliders, Real Life, Machinations).

 Mushroom Records signed The Expression to a recording deal during 1982 and the band set about working on their debut album.
 The band's first single was "With Closed Eyes", which entered the Australian charts in March 1983 and peaked at No. 27 nationally (No. 18 in Melbourne).
 The video, produced by Paul Goldman, first aired on Countdown in March 1983.
 The video is described as being 'worthy of some of the great Hollywood epics in terms of its cinematic scope and emotional resonance.'

 The band's debut self-titled album, The Expression, recorded in Sydney and mixed in New York City, was produced by Charles Fisher (Radio Birdman, Hoodoo Gurus, Moving Pictures) was released in late 1983 and reached No. 55 on the album charts.
 The album was also released in the United States by A&M Records, with a different cover and slightly different track listing.
 A further two singles were released from the album, "Decisions", and, "Total Eclipse", both of which did not chart into the top 50.
 During this period drummer Steve Hopes had been replaced by Guy Slingerland (ex-Eurogliders), and soon after the live line-up of the band splintered, leaving the future of The Expression up in the air.